machal/cssmine-content/flexbox-reference.md

 #### `flex-grow` – The Ability To Grow

-How much can an item grow relative to the rest of the flexible items when there is free space?
+How much can the item grow relative to the rest of the flexible items when there is free space?
 When a user resizes the browser window for example?
 The items will distribute the newly gained space beyond their default width.
 The values can only be positive integers, defaulting in 0 which means that items will not